mdjaffardjy/projetReseau/README.md

   This chat-room server is composed of multiple rooms.
 A user can chat with other users that are present in the same room, using the computer terminal.

-  The user can navigate in the different rooms and create new ones using commands, and can send private messages to all users connected to the server.
+  The user can browse different rooms and create new ones using commands, and can send private messages to all users connected to the server.

 ### Included